siddharthp02/PESUACADEMY-AUTO-LOGIN/README.md

 ## Run the script

- 1. Edit the variables under "set variables here" to your preference.
+ 1. Open Pesu.py in an editor.
+Edit the variables under "set variables here" to your preference.
  2. Install dependencies:   ```pip install -r requirements.txt```
  3. Run [Pesu.py](Pesu.py): `python Pesu.py`
  4. After starting, do not click anything until the page loads onto courses page.
 In case it did not reach here, try changing the sleep_time to a higher value to accomodate for slower internet.